 By Craig Tierney, Content Specialist

 Craig is the Content Specialist at Kenzie Academy.
 After graduating from Butler University, he landed a global marketing role and gained experience in marketing strategy, content, and international audiences.
 Now, Craig enjoys writing, photography, and social media duties to connect potential students to Kenzie’s forward-thinking model of a learning community.
-In his free time, he enjoys practicing Muay Thai, freelancing, and listening to comedy podcasts.
+In his free time, he enjoys running, drawing, and listening to true-crime podcasts.